-Window hardware of the Georgian Federal era married the ideal “Early American” aesthetic with the latest in Victorian technology.
-As a result, Georgian Federal era hardware is conservative yet refined, and simple yet elegant.
+Window hardware of the Georgian/Federal era married the ideal “Early American” aesthetic with the latest in Victorian technology.
+As a result, Georgian/Federal era hardware is conservative yet refined, and simple yet elegant.
 Cast iron, brass and bronze are common.
 The earliest colonial door hardware was hand-forged iron and featured graceful curves and curled ends.